-Light of My Life marks Casey Affleck’s return to directing after the controversial I’m Still Here.
-The film is a pastiche that sways between a dystopic and survival story with a scent of horror tension.
+Light of My Life, Casey Affleck’s return to directing after I’m Still Here, sways between a dystopic and survival story with a scent of horror tension.
 But what’s hiding underneath is the pure narrative of a father’s love for his daughter.

 Light of My Life could easily end after the opening scene.
 It’s an over ten minutes long and uncut scene featuring Casey Affleck as a father and Anna Pniowsky as his tomboy-looking daughter Rag.
 The father – who remains unnamed throughout the entire movie – is telling his child a bedtime story about a female fox.
 As soon as he starts narrating, we are captured by Affleck’s storytelling artistry: It turns out that all we needed was Casey Affleck telling us a bedtime story in a reassuring tone.
 The tale is deeply inspired to Noah’s ark apocalyptic events.
 As the story starts to take shape, we can’t help but notice that the father mainly focuses on the ordeals of a male fox, leaving the supposedly main character, the female fox, in the background.
 Rag soon becomes aware of this and scolds her father, asking him the reason for his chauvinistic detour.
 The father is caught off guard: he isn’t able to answer the question.

 The opening scene is the perfect prologue to the film, because it acclimatizes the audience with all the topics the film addresses.
 First of all, Light of My Life’s apocalyptic setting is deeply inspired by the story of Noah’s ark.
 As a matter of fact, we later discover that the female population has been wiped out because of a pandemic, and that Rag is supposedly the last girl left.
 Rag’s father is trying to keep her hidden, pretending that she’s a boy, hence the tomboy look – short haircut and boy clothes.